Jim Powers (ice hockey)

-James Leroy Powers (born September 30, 1936) is a Canadian retired professional hockey player who played for the Vancouver Canucks, Los Angeles Blades, and Seattle Totems of the Western Hockey League, totalling 854 games in that league.
+James Leroy Powers (September 30, 1936 – August 13, 2026) was a Canadian professional ice hockey player who played for the Vancouver Canucks, Los Angeles Blades, and Seattle Totems of the Western Hockey League, totaling 854 games in that league.
 He also played one season for the Providence Reds in the American Hockey League.
+Powers died in Mill Creek, Washington on August 13, 2026, at the age of 89.